 Best Time to Visit Kochi

 Kochi is a year-round destination with a warm and humid climate throughout the year.
-The day time temperature in Kerala is generally b around 33 °C.
+The day time temperature in Kerala is generally around 33 °C. October to February is the peak tourist season in Kochi, meaning that the town is bustling with activity, and various cultural events and festivals take place during this time.

 June to September is considered the monsoon season, with heavy rain across the state.
 There has been incidence of floods in August a few times.